pinkeshbadjatiya/STV-algo-animate-js/README.md

 `B` - Ballots
 `B[i]` = [𝕔1, 𝕔2, ...]  -  Candidate Roll, with priority c1 > c2 > ..
 `t` - Threshold
-`winners` - Stores the winner candidates in the order of votes.
+`Winners` - Stores the winner candidates in the order of votes.
+`Loosers` - Stores the sure loosing candidates in the order of votes.
+After all the iterations, the remaining candidates too loose.

 ### Assumption